 Selengei has a bachelor degree from Falmouth University, and received a Falmouth Internship Award to work in Marketing for Island Records within the Universal Music Group in London afterwards.
 She worked for ElephantVoices from mid October 2017 to end 2018, expanding her knowledge of elephants and conservation issues while managing the social media platform of a widely followed conservation charity.
 She then spent a year as manager of Sarara Camp in northern Kenya, where hands-on experience and insights from her Samburu colleagues deepened her understanding of conservation in practice.
 During this time, she also began using her own social media platform to raise awareness about wildlife conservation.

 More recently, Selengei worked as a researcher for Ecoflix, a streaming startup showcasing the work of conservation heroes.
 In 2022 she joined The Jane Goodall Institute based in the UK.
-In late 2023 she returned to ElephantVoices as Social Media Manager.
+In late 2023 she returned to ElephantVoices as Communications Manager.
 Her deep love for animals have guided her career.